codeforamerica/ohana-api-dev-box/README.md

 This step can take several minutes, mostly because it takes a while to install all the gems.

 On Windows machines, you may run into errors when trying to run `script/boostrap`.
 If there is a `^M` in the error message, it is due to the character Windows uses for line endings.
-An easy way to fix this is with [Sublime Text](http://www.sublimetext.com/): open `script/bootstrap`, `script/setup_db`, and `script/users`, and for each file, select `Line Endings > Unix` from the "View" menu.
+An easy way to fix this is with [Sublime Text](http://www.sublimetext.com/): open `script/bootstrap`, `script/setup_db`, and `script/restore`, and for each file, select `Line Endings > Unix` from the "View" menu.

-### Set up the environment variables

-Inside the `config` folder, you will find a file named `application.example.yml`.
-Copy its contents to a new file in the same directory called `application.yml`.

 Verify that you can launch the app: